Antoine II Coëffier de Ruzé: Founder of the Effiat military school and hospitals

 Château d'Effiat (Auvergne, now Puy-de-Dôme).

 In 1627, the Marquis d'Effiat's grandfather and namesake, Antoine Coëffier de Ruzé d'Effiat, had installed the Oratorians in Effiat, having the necessary buildings constructed for them and endowing them with a substantial donation.
 The Oratorians thus continued to settle in Auvergne, where they had already been established in Clermont and Riom since 1618.

 In 1714, his grandson Antoine II made two important bequests.
 He bequeathed 60,000 livres to create a school for six poor gentlemen from Auvergne, to be taught literature, philosophy, blazon, geography, and mathematics from the age of seven to eighteen.
 He thus founded the Royal Military School of Effiat, which lasted until 1793 and whose most famous pupil was General Desaix.
 The second bequest was for 50,000 livres to house and maintain twelve local poor.

 The same year, 1714, he founded a hospice in Chilly and bequeathed it 30,000 livres.
 In 1719, under his will, he founded another hospital in another of his seigneuries, Montrichard.
 He bequeathed his house to the hospital and endowed it with 20,000 livres.

-The Marquis d'Effiat died in Paris in June 1719, on 2 or 3, without posterity.
+The Marquis d'Effiat died in Paris on 2 or 3 June 1719, without issue.
 The Princess Palatine writes: Yesterday an octogenarian died in Paris.
 May God forgive him for the evil he did to me during the thirty years I lived with my lord.
 He is the Marquis d'Effiat.He is buried in the church of Effiat except for his heart, which is buried in Chilly.
 This branch of the Coëffier de Ruzé family died out with him, and his inheritance passed to the family of the Dukes of Mazarin.